 1.10.6.
 Net worth is a measure of what an entity is worth to the owners.
 A negative net worth indicates that the entire investment by the owners has been wiped out by accumulated losses.
-The net worth24 of all the eight Power Sector PSUs, where the GoK had infused funds during 2013-14 to 2017-18 as per their latest finalised accounts is indicated in the table below:
+The net worth28 of all the eight Power Sector

-23 This includes net profit/losses relating to the eight Power Sector PSUs where the funds have been infused by the State Government as per their latest finalised accounts.
+27 This includes net profit/losses relating to the eight Power Sector PSUs where the funds have been infused by the State Government as per their latest finalised accounts.